Chess4Cuber/RISE-Decode/README.md

    - Teams can use blocking statements like Thread.sleep() within a linear OpMode.
  * The API for the Legacy Module and Core Device Interface Module have been updated.
    - Support for encoders with the Legacy Module is now working.
- * The hardware loop has been updated for better performance.
+ * The org.firstinspires.ftc.baseCode.hardware loop has been updated for better performance.